 1) A completed admissions application.

-4) Score report from Test of English as a Foreign Language (TOEFL).
-Minimum score of 500 required.
+3) Score report from Test of English as a Foreign Language (TOEFL).
+Minimum scores are accepted from any one of 3 testing formats that include:

 Information about the SAT may be obtained by the applicant at the nearest American Embassy, Consulate Office, or directly from SAT, Foreign Edition, Box 1025, Berkeley, California 94701.